alanoursland/tr_xor/reports/abs1/abs1_overview.md

 ## Theoretical Framing

-Prototype surface learning theory proposes that neural networks learn structured, class-characterizing surfaces rather than just boundaries.
+Our prototype surface theory proposes that neural networks learn structured, class-characterizing surfaces rather than just boundaries.
 The absolute value activation makes this interpretation geometrically transparent:

 * The hyperplane $Wx + b = 0$ defines a **prototype surface** for class 0.
 * Inputs on this surface yield zero activation.